 The committee is mandated by the Board of Trustees by means of a written terms of reference as to its membership, authority and duties.
-The committee consists of six members of which three are members of the Board of Trustees.
-Three of the members, including the Chairperson, are not officers of the Medical Scheme or its third party administrator.
+The committee consists of five members of which three are members of the Board of Trustees.
+Two of the members, including the Chairperson, are not officers of the Medical Scheme or its third party administrator.

 The primary responsibility of the committee is to assist the Board of Trustees in carrying out its duties relating to the investment strategy of the Scheme.
-The Scheme's Investment Committee meets regularly to consider the Scheme's investment strategy and to monitor investment performance and compliance.
+The Scheme's Investment Committee meets to consider the Scheme's investment strategy and to monitor investment performance and compliance.
 The committee's decisions are considered and approved by the Board of Trustees.

-The committee met on three occasions during the course of the year, as follows:
+The committee met once during the course of the year in May 2022.